-Although these rooms claim to not be scary and are suitable for all ages, the names are a little creepier than other Escape Rooms in the area.
-There’s The Psycho Killer with its hidden messages (you pretend to be trapped by a psycho killer who has set up puzzles to test your mental strength) and The Abduction, based on Area 51.
+The room themes change up over time and tend to be a little edgier than other escape rooms in the area.
+One, Captive, is for mature audiences only (no kids). the names are a little creepier than other Escape Rooms in the area.
+Other rooms include the Psycho Killer (appropriate for all ages) with its hidden messages (you pretend to be trapped by a psycho killer who has set up puzzles to test your mental strength) and The Abduction, based on Area 51.

 Online, find each room’s success rate to help you determine how hard it is.
-Warning: Only 22 percent of participants outsmart The Psycho Killer and make it out before the time’s up.
+Warning: Only 30 percent (up from 22 percent last year) of participants outsmart The Psycho Killer and make it out before the time’s up.

 No fear; you’re not really locked into these rooms.
 You can go out the emergency door at any time, although that counts as a forfeit.